justincfeng/squirrel.jl/docs/src/index.md

     julia> mkdir(dirname(dirname(pathof(squirrel)))*"/res/")

-To generate the samples, one should run the `samplegen.jl` script:
+To generate the samples, one should first change to the scripts directory

+    julia> cd(pathscripts)

+and then run the `samplegen.jl` script:

     julia> include(pathscript*"samplegen.jl")